-Table \ref{tab:category_thirdparty} and \ref{tab:skill_rate_3pa_domains} further provide the distribution of advertising and tracking domains by personas and skills.
-From Table \ref{tab:category_thirdparty}, we note that skills in five personas contact third-party advertising and tracking services, where skills in Fashion \& Style persona contact the most advertising and tracking services.
-From Table \ref{tab:skill_rate_3pa_domains}, we note that skills contact several advertising and tracking services.
-The skill \textit{Garmin}~\cite{GarminSkill} even contacts as much as 4 advertising and tracking services.
+Tables \ref{tab:category_thirdparty} and \ref{tab:skill_rate_3pa_domains} further provide the distribution of advertising and tracking domains by personas and skills.
+From Table \ref{tab:category_thirdparty}, we note that skills in five personas contact third party advertising and tracking services, with skills in the Fashion \& Style persona contacting the most advertising and tracking services.
+Table \ref{tab:skill_rate_3pa_domains} shows that skills contact several advertising and tracking services.
+For example, the \textit{Garmin}~\cite{GarminSkill} skill contacts as many as four advertising and tracking services.

-\textbf{\textit{Takeaway.}} Amazon is in the best position to track user activities because most traffic is mediated through Amazon.
-Even if users intend, they cannot interact with the skills without Amazon's involvement.
-We also note that six non-streaming skills send data directly from the smart speaker to advertising and tracking services, which could be a potential violation of Amazon's Alexa advertising policy \cite{amazon_advertising_restrictions}.

-\section{Ad Targeting analysis}
+\section{Ad Targeting Analysis}